myrtleTree33/TestBlockly/README.md

 ## Deployment

-SimplePhaser is hosted on AppEngine.
+SimplePhaser is hosted on AppEngine, at http://ai2-simplephaser.appspot.com/ .
 To deploy, ensure you have the AppEngine Python SDK.
 Then run:

     $ <Path to App Engine SDK>/appcfg.py update .